 Elective Courses: (8 quarter hours; grade of B- or better is required)

-Students may also take elective courses in another program approved by a CSL faculty advisor.
+Students may also take elective courses in another program approved by an advisor.

 Practicum and Internship: (4 courses, 12 hours; grade of B or better is required)